Financial measures of EU countries during virus outbreak

 Broader economic measures also include 340 billion EUR financial injections into the credit system and a state guarantee of 5 million EUR for SMEs.

 Each country is trying their best to ease the current economic situation the best way they know how.
 Slovenia is preparing a second round of measures that would probably be accepted by Friday.
 Companies in Slovenia can count on governmental support during this crisis time so that business can thrive in the future.
 Do not hesitate and turn to DATA for support for your business in Slovenia.
-For more information, you can write to our email data@data.si.
+For more information, you can write to our email [email protected].
 You can also contact us over the phone 00386 1 6006 270 or 00386 40 530 718 (Viber, WhatsApp).
 Additionally, follow us on Facebook.

 Share this post